g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

     ![Button color contrast report](/documentation/contrast-button.png)

 ### Fonts
-Both font types were chosen after reseaching online, which fonts are popular to use in computer-games, while offering excellent readability for improved web accessibility.
+Both font types were chosen after researching online, which fonts are popular to use in computer-games, while offering excellent readability for improved web accessibility.
 - Play, sans-serif, were used for headings and buttons to play the game.
 The font has a fun computer-game like touch.
 - Work Sans, sans-serif, was used for all other text.
 - Fontawesome were applied for a playful touch and visually complement the game buttons, as well as the farewell greeting quoting the character Spock, displaying his signature hand sign.